Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 === Stepping Up Complications
 An important rule of complications is that an existing one can be stepped up by further actions that inflict the same complication.
-So, if you already have a #trait[On Fire] #d6 complication, and someone adds fuel to the blaze or fires a phosphorous round at you, that complication could step up to #d8.
+So, if you already have a #trait[On Fire #d6] complication, and someone adds fuel to the blaze or fires a phosphorous round at you, that complication could step up to #d8.
 Each time another roll worsens your complication, its effect die steps it up.
 If the effect die is larger than the complication's rating, the complication steps up to that effect die's size.

 When naming a complication, it is best to use a name that leaves room for things to get worse -- it might get stepped up, after all.
 Instead of naming a complication #trait[Paralysed], it makes more sense to call it or #trait[Going Stiff] or #trait[Muscle Spasms].
 So if a spell that would turn a character to stone inflicts a complication rather than taking the character out, the complication might just be called #trait[Turning to Stone], as the character's body slowly petrifies, their muscles stiffen, skin goes hard and brittle and their limbs become heavy and slow.

 Complications can also be renamed when circumstances change.
-If a character already trapped in a net is then pushed into quicksand, their complication might go from #trait[Tangled Up] #d8 to #trait[Restrained] #d10, changing the name to include all the problems limiting their ability to move and escape.
+If a character already trapped in a net is then pushed into quicksand, their complication might go from #trait[Tangled Up #d8] to #trait[Restrained #d10], changing the name to include all the problems limiting their ability to move and escape.

 === Stress